Crambus: Larva

 The color of the larvae also varies from greenish to beige, brown, or gray, with most larvae having dark, circular spots that extend over the entire body.
 From the first instar to the third instar, the head capsule will appear black, but later instars have a light brown head capsule with various black sculpturation.
 At the first instar, the head capsule is 0.19–0.23 mm wide, growing to 1.23–2.21 mm by the last instar.
-The length of whole larvae is 9–13 mm at the first instar and 24–28 mm at the last instar.
+The length of whole larva is 9–13 mm at the first instar and 24–28 mm at the last instar.

 Crambus larvae, known as "sod webworms", feed primarily on grasses.
 In turfgrass species, their primary host plants are cool-season grasses, with fewer records on warm-season grasses.
 Some species also feed on maize, wheat, rye, oats, timothy-grass, and other grasses in pastures, and meadows, with the most damage occurring in areas with permanent sod.
 The damage caused is more pronounced during times of drought.